ctsit/Polyjuice/README.md

 command terminal by navigating into the polyjuice directory and running the
 command:

-`python3 -m venv venv`
+`python3 -m venv venv` (for first-time setup)
 `source venv/bin/activate`

 During the first-time setup, within the polyjuice directory you also need to
 run:

-`python setup.py`
+`pip install -e .`

 This will install polyjuice's package dependencies.

 ## Using polyjuice

-`python polyjuice.py /my/path/to/input/folder /my/path/to/output/folder`
+Open the `config.yaml.example` file within the `poly_juice/` folder.
+Make sure your settings are specified and save it as `config.yaml`.

 You can view polyjuice usage in the terminal with the `-h` or `--help` flag.

 There are two ways to use polyjuice:

-1. Write the input and output paths in the terminal.
+1. Write the input and output paths in the terminal:
+`python poly_juice/polyjuice.py /my/path/to/input/folder /my/path/to/output/folder`

-2. Write the input and output paths in the config file.
+2. Write the input and output paths in the config file:
+`python poly_juice/polyjuice.py -c`

-If you use the second option, you must use the `-c` or `--config` flag.
+If you use the second option, you can use either the `-c` or `--config` flag.
+The default config file is `config.yaml` within the `poly_juice/` folder, but another can be specified by naming it after the `-c` flag:
+`python poly_juice/polyjuice.py -c /path/to/config.yaml`

-The config file also allows you to choose the location for .zip files and the list of IDs that need to be updated.
+The config file allows you to choose the location for .zip files and the list of any IDs that need to be updated.

-You can also use the `-z` or `--zip` flag to archive the output folders.
+You can use the `-z` or `--zip` flag to archive the output folders.
 The desired location of your archived files is written in the config file.

+For more detailed information about polyjuice's progress, use the `-v` or `--verbose` flag.

 Note that neither the output directory nor the archive directory need exist before running the program.
 If they do not exist, Polyjuice will make them for you.

 If a file does not have the 'DICM' marker, it will fail.
-If a file you need to read is failing, you can add `force=True` on `read_file` (in dicom_image).
+If a file you need to read is failing, you can add `force=True` on `read_file` (in `poly_juice/dicom_image.py`).

 `self._dataset = dicom.read_file(dicom_file, force=True)`